RaulArmasBenavides/RaulArmasBenavides/README.md

 - 👋 Hi, I’m @RaulArmasBenavides , I am 24 years old and I am from Perú.
-- I'm software engineer and I work currently in BW2 Technologies.
+- I'm software engineer and I work currently in BW2 Technologies AG.
 - I have experience in these languages : Visual Basic, VB.NET, C#, Java 6 and Javascript.
 - I have experience using these technologies : Web services development ( WCF ) in .NET  framework.
 - 👀 I’m interested in learning new languages and new frameworks (Angular and React)